Repeat customers are the backbone of many businesses.

 Customer Acquisition and Retention Statistics

-The statistics show that customer lifetime value rises exponentially if customers become repeat or loyal customers.
+The statistics show that customer lifetime value rises exponentially if customers become repeat or loyal customers, and repeat buyer conversion rate data further reinforces this point.
 So, building customer retention strategies to nurture long-lasting customer relationships is the best way to grow a business.

 Repeat Customer – Goals & KPIs